 Climate change and its enormous impact are a top concern in the country and worldwide.
-Today, we see a sudden increase in the frequency and ferocity of natural weather phenomena such as hurricanes, tornadoes, and floods.
-Apart from the weather patterns, there is a growing concern about the wildlife impacted by processes such as construction, human disturbance, and soil erosion.
+Today, we observe a sudden increase in the frequency and severity of natural weather phenomena, including hurricanes, tornadoes, and floods.
+Apart from the weather patterns, there is a growing concern about the impact on wildlife from processes such as construction, human disturbance, and soil erosion.

-In recent years, the construction industry has expanded exponentially all across the country.
-The cities are getting overpopulated, and construction has moved to remote areas where there is ample land and availability of natural resources.
+In recent years, the construction industry has experienced exponential growth nationwide.
+The cities are becoming overpopulated, and construction has shifted to remote areas where there is ample land and a greater availability of natural resources.
 However, the remote areas are home to various distinctive wildlife that are categorized as ‘threatened’ and ‘endangered.’

 The Need to Conserve the Piping Plover Population

-Nearly all types of construction impact the surrounding environment.
-However, the government construction project includes buildings and infrastructures constructed on different surfaces and terrains.
-For example, building a dam involves extensive planning and use of machines, materials, and labor.
+Nearly all types of construction have an impact on the surrounding environment.
+However, the government construction project includes buildings and infrastructure constructed on different surfaces and terrains.
+For example, building a dam involves extensive planning and the use of machines, materials, and labor.
 Moreover, the worksite is carefully selected after analyzing all the design and development parameters.

-The construction operation along the streams, lakes, rivers, and seas is quite challenging not only due to topography but the impact on the surroundings.
-For example, dredging operation is necessary for new construction, expansion, or maintenance of ports, harbors, and shipping channels.
+The construction operation along the streams, lakes, rivers, and seas is quite challenging, not only due to topography but also due to the impact on the surroundings.
+For example, a dredging operation is necessary for new construction, expansion, or maintenance of ports, harbors, and shipping channels.
 The dredging process disturbs the sediments that directly impact marine wildlife and other ecosystems.

 Apart from the aquatic animals, certain birds settle in coastal locations.
 One such bird is the ‘Piping Plover’ that is counted as an endangered species by the US Fish and Wildlife Service.